cedarrapidsboy/pms-postprocessing/README.md

 * `COMCHAP` - Set to 'true' to scan for commercials and add chapters to the video.
 Does not alter the video. (default: 'false')
 * `FFMPEGLIBS` - Set to a folder that contains (at any depth) the `libmpeg2video_decoder.so` library.
 If not specified, will try a couple standard locations. (default: '')
 * `LOGLEVEL` - Controls how much of the encoding process is logged. `0`=none, `1`=STDOUT msgs, `2`=STDOUT+STDERR for debugging.
 Logs are placed in `/tmp`. (default: '1')
+* `COPYAUDIO` - Allows the original audio to be copied from the source instead of converted to AAC. (default: 'false')

 ### Usage
 1. Copy to your PMS scripts folder (`/config/Library/Application Support/Plex Media Server/Scripts/`)